Pricing and hedging of SOFR derivatives: Trading Strategies with SOFR Futures

-for all $t \in [0,T^*]$, where $a,b$ and $\sigma$ are constants and $W^{\Qf}$ is a Brownian motion under $\Qf$.
-The basis terms $\sps, \spe$ and $\spu$ introduced in \eqref{eq2.3}, \eqref{eq2.6} and \eqref{eq2.8} are assumed to be deterministic.
-Furthermore, we postulate that $\rhh=x+\sph$ where the basis $\sph$ is deterministic. \ea
+where $a,b$ and $\sigma$ are positive constants and $W^{\Qf}$ is a Brownian motion under $\Qf$.
+The basis terms $\sps, \spe$ and $\spu$ are assumed to be deterministic.
+Furthermore, we postulate that $\rhh=x+\sph$ where the basis $\sph$ is deterministic. \end{assumption}

-We first compute the SOFR futures rate, as given by Definition \ref{def2.6}.
-Given our assumptions about the modelling of SOFR and the underlying rate process, we may derive an explicit solution for the SOFR futures and the dynamics.
-Recall that the functions $m$ and $n$ are given by \eqref{eq1.3} and \eqref{eq1.4}, respectively.